How Retail Can Grow with Predictive Analytics

 How Predictive Analytics Can Transform Your Retail Business

 While empowering retail business functions like inventory management and customer engagement sounds great, it’s also important to understand that predictive analytics for retail can produce real results and transform a retail business into a more successful enterprise through established use cases.

 1. Better inventory management.
 As described above, one major benefit of the technology is reduced stockouts and overstocks.
 Poor inventory management can also lead to higher operational costs connected to storage and increased logistical demands.
 Procurement teams can use predictive demand models to make adjustments and ensure that inventories are kept at optimal levels.

 2. Lower supply chain risk.
-Predictive analytics for retail can also help retailers avoid supply chain disruptions by supporting better logistics demand forecasting — which projects the demand for logistics services.
+Predictive analytics for retail can also help retailers avoid supply chain disruptions by supporting better logistics Demand forecasting involves trying to determine the likely future need for an item, based on historical data and analytics showing how much of it has… — which projects the demand for logistics services.
 Most retailers rely on a highly complex supply chain that is prone to disruptions.
 Logistics demand forecasting can help to minimize these disruptions by anticipating demand within the supply chain.

 Unfortunately, developing accurate logistics demand forecasting models is a difficult undertaking that is often confounded by the number of shippers and suppliers in an organization’s logistics network.
 The logistical capacity of each one of these shippers and suppliers is influenced by a number of factors like regional traffic and weather conditions.